We may be a newer company, but we have vintage roots—and still believe in supporting the teammates who’ve been so good to us.

 A qualifying year of service is a year in which you work at least 1,000 hours.

-Note: Certain affiliates1 of Truist Financial Corporation do not participate in the Pension Plan.
+Note: Certain affiliates1 of Truist Financial Corporation don’t participate in the pension plan.

 Vesting

-You are automatically fully vested when the first of the following occurs:
+You become 100% vested when the first of the following occurs:

 Pension benefit calculation